dpleus/streamlitnginx/README.md

 ## Description
 This is a blueprint for a streamlit app that can be used with a Nginx reverse proxy.
 It will enable the user to use streamlit with SSL certificates and therefore encrypt the data transfer.

-It contains of these elements:
+It contains these elements:
 - A sample streamlit app "sample/ui.py"
 - Configfiles for streamlit "config/config.toml" and Nginx "config/streamlitnginxconf"
+- Certificates (Public & Private) "certificates/" (need to be replaced with own certificates)
 - A dockerfile "Dockerfile" that builds a container

 It is inspired by this [tutorial](https://ngbala6.medium.com/deploy-streamlit-app-on-nginx-cfa327106050).